 Spend Less, Gain More!

-You don’t have to forfeit value when you spend less than a full hundo on your spotter buy.
-There are some golden nuggets in the spotting scope market when you’re looking to spend the bare minimum.
+You don't have to forfeit value when you spend less than a full hundred dollars on your spotting scope buy.
+There are some golden nuggets in the spotting scope market when you're looking to spend the bare minimum.